planship/planship-docs/docs/concepts/feature-levers.md

 #### Enum

-Enum levers are useful for representing features tied to values that must come from a predefined list (E.g. Data retention period that can be 3, 6, or 12 months).
+Enum levers are useful for representing features tied to values that must come from a predefined list (E.g. A data retention period that can be `3`, `6`, or `12` months).